Find Affordable College Courses

 Detroit, MI

-You’ll join some of the best and brightest minds around you if you attend Wayne State University.
-The school came in at #4 on this year’s Best Communication Sciences Bachelor’s Degree Schools in Michigan list.
-Located in the large city of Detroit, Wayne State is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend Wayne State University.
+It ranked #4 on our 2023 Best Communication Sciences Bachelor’s Degree Schools in Michigan list.
+Located in the city of Detroit, Wayne State is a public college with a very large student population.

 Communication Sciences majors at Wayne State take out an average of $23,205 in student loans while working on their Bachelor's Degree.